kevinrosalesdev/iml-w2/README.md

 # Introduction to Machine Learning - Work 2

-Implementation of PCA and study of its impact as a dimensionality reduction technique on k-Means algorithm. t-SNE and IncrementalPCA is also used for visualization purposes.
+Implementation of PCA and study of its impact as a dimensionality reduction technique on k-Means algorithm. t-SNE and IncrementalPCA are also used for visualization purposes.

 ## Datasets